bottkars/Azurestack-Kickstart/README.md

 # Starting the customizations

-we have to load now our admin environment
+we have to load now our admin environment and gegister our cloudadmin/serviceadmin user
+this will store credentials in the session for avoiding multiple login requests
 ```Powershell
  .\admin\99_bootstrap.ps1
 ```